lechugalf/full-stack/SOLUTION.md

 Frontend was updated to fetch results on every query string change (debounded a few milisec to only send minimal num of request after user finished typing) and when paginating using prev and next buttons.
 I added a debounced.
 This component can be improved a lot by using a library like react query, and even state can be reduced.

 ### 6. Vistualization List

+Added very simple virtualization with TanStack react-virtual library.
+This allows to render only the items that fits in the list container.
+This approach can also be extended to implement infinite scrolling with optimized render.
+That could replace the prev, next pagination approach.